Please find below the Rules & Regulations of the 2022 edition of the London Film Week.

 London Film Week (LFW) will only accept the submission of a film if the submitter is the holder of all usage rights to the film necessary for the submission and use of the film within the context of participation in LFW.
 LFW reserves the right to demand appropriate proof of these rights and to reject the submission upon failure to provide it.

-All the submitted films and VR projects will be notified on October 29th 2021 in writing, if their film has been successful or not.
+All the submitted films will be notified on November 4th 2022 in writing, if their film has been successful or not.

 If your film is invited to the official selection of London Film Week, you will be contacted by the Festival in regards to all the logistical and practical details of your screening during the Festival.